sigasi/sigasi_insights/content/faq.md

 The file `eclipse.ini` contains information that is passed to the Eclipse platform and to the Java Virtual Machine (JVM).

 If you are using an Eclipse distribution on Windows or Linux, the file is located in your eclipse directory.
-On Mac OS X distributions, the file is usually in `Eclipse.app/Contents/MacOS/eclipse.ini`.
+On MacOS distributions, the file is usually in `Eclipse.app/Contents/MacOS/eclipse.ini`.

 For the Sigasi standalone product, the file called `sigasi.ini` More information about this file can be found at <http://wiki.eclipse.org/Eclipse.ini>